nakamo326/term3d/README.md

 ## Overview

 One of the assignment of 42Tokyo.\
-This program that projects 3d point cloud file in terminal.
+This program projects the 3d point cloud file in terminal.

 ## Usage